 I am a Principal Graph Technologist in the Amazon Neptune team at AWS.
-Earlier, I was a Managing Director at State Street, where I head ontology engineering.
-Good part of my career I have worked on ontologies, Semantic Web, and applications of these technologies to various problems, including mobile and ubiquitous computing (IoT) at the Nokia Research Center (NRC) and later at Nokia Location & Commerce (later renamed HERE).
+Earlier, I was a Managing Director at State Street, where I headed ontology engineering.
+Good part of my career I have worked on AI, ontologies, the Semantic Web, graphs, and applications of these technologies to various problems, including mobile and ubiquitous computing (IoT) at the Nokia Research Center (NRC) and later at Nokia Location & Commerce (later renamed HERE).
 I have been involved in various Semantic Web activities since 1996, and worked on various complex applications involving Knowledge Representation (KR) for a good 10 years prior to that.
 For more biographical notes, see here.